dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ```

 ???
-* how that item grows in relation to other items
+* how that item grows in relation to other items as a weight
 * how it shrinks
 * basis: default size before remaining space is distributed